Metaphor Word Lists

-A metaphor is a word or phrase that describes a person or object by referring to something that has similar characteristics, such as The assignment was a breeze.
+Metaphors are words or phrases that describe a person or object by referring to something that has similar characteristics, such as The assignment was a breeze.
 In this example, the assignment is compared to the ease of a breeze.
 Unlike similes, such as sharp as a tack, the words “like” or “as” are not used to make the comparison.
-Some common metaphors have become cliches or idioms, making them a popular topic of lesson plans about figurative language.
+Some common metaphors on word lists have become cliches or idioms, making them a popular topic of lesson plans about figurative language.
+Metaphor practice can help students under these phrases, common or not.

 Metaphors may not be as obvious as similes, but they are commonly used in both written and spoken English.
-Therefore, metaphor lesson plans should focus on explicit instruction on how to identify and interpret a metaphor.
-VocabularySpellingCity provides K-12 teachers with grade level word lists, interactive learning games and free printable worksheets to supplement metaphor lesson plans.
+Therefore, lesson plans practicing metaphor word lists should focus on explicit instruction on how to identify and interpret a metaphor.
+VocabularySpellingCity provides K-12 teachers with grade level metaphor word lists, interactive learning games and free printable worksheets to supplement metaphor lesson plans.

 Metaphors and similes are often taught together in the second grade.
 Students are later tested on the figurative language concepts in the third grade.
 Elementary students learn to differentiate between the two: both metaphors and similes are comparisons, but while a simile describes a person or object as being like something else, a metaphor says a person or object actually is something else.
 Students can often identify metaphors by comparing the figurative meaning to the literal meaning.

 In middle and high school, students are expected to interpret metaphors in context, such as prose or poetry, and analyze their role in the text.
 The intention of similes and metaphors leads the way to lessons on connotations and denotations as students interpret similes and metaphors in context.
-Students in grades 6-12 can use VocabularySpellingCity’s Paragraph Writing Practice to further explain the metaphors in text.
-Students may also use Paragraph Writing Practice to write their own metaphors.
+Students in grades 6-12 can use VocabularySpellingCity’s Paragraph Writing Practice to further practice metaphors in text.
+Students may also use Paragraph Writing Practice to write their own metaphors from word lists.

 A possible extension activity for students in grades 4-12 is a music metaphor medley.
 Many popular lyrics use metaphors, such as the hit song Firework by Katy Perry (“Baby, you’re a firework”) or the classic tune Hound Dog made famous by Elvis Presley (“You ain’t nothing but a hound dog”).
 Students may be assigned to search for metaphors in age-appropriate music and interpret what the artist is trying to express.
-Later, students may present clips of the songs and their interpretations to the class.
+Later, students may present clips of the songs and their interpretations to the class to showcase the value of the metaphor practice exercise.

 Common Core State Standards Related to Metaphors